google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

   to create, populate, update and delete online corpora using the Semantic Retrieval AI.
   For the list of all available Docs Agent command lines, see the [Docs Agent CLI reference][cli-reference] page.
-- **Run the Docs Agent CLI from anywhere on a terminal**: You can set up the Docs Agent CLI to ask questions to the Gemini model from anywhere on a terminal.
+- **Run the Docs Agent CLI from anywhere in a terminal**: You can set up the Docs Agent CLI to ask questions to the Gemini model from anywhere in a terminal.
   For more information, see the [Set up Docs Agent CLI][cli-readme] page.

 For more information on Docs Agent's architecture and features,